 Organizations whose work does not align with our strategic impact areas but is consistent with the Foundation's overall mission may still be eligible for grants.
 Check out our Open Door Grants program for details.

 Our competitive grants process considers two principal types of grants for priority investments: General Operating Support and Project Support Grants.
 These grants fund the core operations of organizations with missions and activities that are highly aligned with the strategies and goals of the Boston Foundation.
 Grants go to nonprofits that show the potential to make a measurable contribution to achieving one or more of the desired results we seek for our community.
-In addition, most funded organizations will be in alignment with one or more of the approaches that we have identified as most likely to have an impact; however, we also fund programs that are embedded within multiservice organizations or larger institutions, such as hospitals or universities that, in their entirety, may not be completely aligned with the strategies, goals and approaches of our impact areas or Nonprofit Effectiveness strategy.
+In addition, most funded organizations will be in alignment with one or more of the approaches that we have identified as most likely to have an impact; however, we also fund programs that are embedded within multiservice organizations or larger institutions, such as hospitals or universities that, in their entirety, may not be completely aligned with the strategies, goals and approaches of our Impact Areas.

 General Operating Support grants vary in size and duration, but in general range from $25,000 to $150,000 a year, and may be awarded for up to five years.
 We work closely with nonprofit recipients of multi-year General Operating Support grants and learn together as strategic partners to achieve strong, measurable outcomes for Greater Boston residents.